spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * If the message is present and errors are absent, the test has passed.

 ##### DestroyStartupActorGym gym
-* This gym demonstrates that when a Level Actor is destroyed by server, a late connecting client is unable to see this Actor.
+* For QA workflows Test Demonstrates that when a Level Actor is destroyed by server, a late connecting client does not see this Actor.
+* Used to support QA test case "C1945 - Stably named actors can be destroyed at runtime and late-connecting clients don't see them".
-* Manual steps:
+* Validation:
-  1. Open `Content/Maps/DestroyStartupActorsGym`.
-  1. Select `Play` on the Unreal toolbar.
-  1. After 10 seconds, all cubes in the map are deleted.
+  1. At 10 seconds all cubes are deleted and success message is shown on all clients.
-  1. Once this deletion has ocurred, locate `UnrealGDKTestGyms/LaunchClient.bat` and double click on it.
-This will launch a late connecting client.
-  1. When the client has loaded, press the `F` keyboard button.
-A success message, `No actors found - Test Passed!`, should be printed in the client viewport.
+  1. Clients connecting after this point cannot see any cubes and, when pressing the `F` keyboard button, see a success or failure messages on screen.

 ##### WorkerFlagsGym gym
 * Tests a fix for UNR-1259: Fix of the WorkerFlags data structure not being per worker.
 When running through Unreal Editor using single process, different worker types can read other worker type's flags.
 As a result flags of different worker types with the same name get the wrong value.